Home » Breakfast » Old Fashioned Blueberry Pancake Syrup

 A pot filled with fresh grapes on a wooden board, surrounded by bowls of lemon juice, sugar, cornflour, and water on a marble surface.

-• Lemon Juice: Enhances the blueberry flavor with a hint of acidity and balances the sweetness.
+• Lemon Juice: This helps preserve the syrup a bit longer and balances out the sweetness.

 Tools you’ll need